Download a motion

 });

-// Download Roblox-compatible FBX (use a supported character ID)
+// Download Roblox-compatible FBX (use a character with engine "roblox" in metadata)

 var characterId = "cFB7NoFCUCvf";